oksi20/oksi20/README.md

 ### Aloha 👋
-I'm enthusiastic Full Stack Developer and willing to collaborate in the interesting projects!
+Enthusiastic Full Stack Developer looking foward to future projects and collaborations

 ### 🗂 Some of my projects